coreruleset/documentation/content/development/regex_assembly.md

 ### Output

 The contents of the included file as per the include processor, but with all matching lines from the exclude file removed.
-Suffixes will have been replaced as apropriate.
+Suffixes will have been replaced as appropriate.

 ### Description